-Use the following scenario to answer questions 6 and 7: Imagine that your friend believes that he has psychic powers.
+Use the following scenario to answer questions 10 and 11: Imagine that your friend believes that he has psychic powers.
 He claims that he can often guess what another person is thinking.
 Two of your other friends agree and claim that there have been several times when your friend has shown his psychic abilities.
 Given this information, respond to the following questions:

-- 6. Why would you want to use empirical methods to confirm your friend's psychic abilities?
-Why not rely on the testimonials of your friends who are being honest when they say that your friend is psychic? - 7.
+- 10. Why would you want to use empirical methods to confirm your friend's psychic abilities?
+Why not rely on the testimonials of your friends who are being honest when they say that your friend is psychic? - 11.
 Your friend agrees to a test.
 You create a list of randomly selected common words.
 As you concentrate on the word, your friend tries to read your mind.
 He fails the test and is unable to guess any of the words.
 To explain the failure, he says, "Well you see, it only works when there is no doubt of my ability.
 You doubt my ability and that creates negative energy that blocks my ability to read minds."
-On the basis of what you have read in this chapter, comment on your friend's reaction.

-- 8. According to the text, what are the essential elements of scientific research?
-Describe how these are incorporated into business research. - 9.
+Based on what you read in this chapter, comment on your friend's reaction. - 12.
+According to the text, what are the essential elements of scientific research?
+Describe how psychologists incorporate these in their research. - 13.
 Contentment is a mental phenomenon that we cannot directly observe; yet it is a common experience.
-Describe how a researcher might measure contentment and make it an observable phenomenon. - 10.
-Why is public verification especially important for studying behavior? - 11.
-In an interview, a reporter asked a government official to explain why an accused computer hacker had broken into the government's high security computers.
+Describe how a psychologist might measure contentment and make it an observable phenomenon. - 14.
+A therapist claims that he has developed a new therapy to treat aggressive children.
+You find several children who received the new therapy but still start fights with other children.
+The therapist states that the therapy works only when the child really wants to change his or her behavior.
+Comment on the therapist's reaction. - 15.
+Why is public verification especially important for the science of psychology? - 16.
+In an interview, a reporter asked a government official to explain why an accused computer hacker had broken into the government's highsecurity computers.
 The official replied, "The accused has an antisocial personality."
-Comment on the value of this response. - 12.
+Comment on the value of this response. - 17.
 Would science exist if there were no measurement?
 Defend your answer.